VR-25/acc/README.md

 Emulate _battery idle mode_ with a voltage limit: `acc 101 0; acc -s v 3920`.
 The first command disables the regular charging pause/resume functionality.
 The latter sets a voltage limit that will dictate how much the battery should charge.
-The battery enters a _pseudo idle mode_ when its voltage peaks.
+The battery enters a _[pseudo] idle mode_ when its voltage peaks.
 Essentially, it works as a power buffer.

-Limiting the charging current to 0-250 mA or so (`acc -sc 250`) may produce the same effect.
+Limiting the charging current to 0-250 mA or so (e.g., `acc -sc 0`) may produce the same effect.
 `acc -sc -` restores the default limit.

 Force fast charge: `appy_on_boot="/sys/kernel/fast_charge/force_fast_charge::1::0 usb/boost_current::1::0 charger/boost_current::1::0"`